eXplorationLogisticsControl/SCPLib.jl/README.md

 We first need to define a few things:

-- a `mutable struct` parameter for the ODE, which includes a vector `u` (the control vector),
+- an immutable parameter struct for physical constants (must not contain segment control),
-- the controlled equations of motion `eom!`, which takes as parameter the aforementioned `mutable struct`,
+- the controlled equations of motion `eom!`, with signature `eom!(dx, x, (; params, u), t)` where `params` is the physical parameter struct and `u` is the segment control vector,
 - (optionally) the augmented equations of motion which propagates the state together with the STM's $\Phi_A$ and $\Phi_B$,
 - an objective function, dispatched for both JuMP variables and reals,
 - an array of time-stamps corresponding to the discretized nodes, and